greatest-ape/aquatic/README.md

 ./target/release/aquatic_ws -p > "aquatic-ws-config.toml"
 ```

 Make adjustments to the files.
-The values you will most likely want to adjust
+You will likely want to adjust `address`
-are `socket_workers` (number of threads reading from and writing to sockets)
-and `address` under the `network` section (listening address).
-This goes for
+(listening address) under the `network` section.
-all three protocols.

-`aquatic_http` requires configuring a TLS certificate file and a private key file
+Both `aquatic_http` and `aquatic_ws` requires configuring a TLS certificate
-to run.
-More information is available futher down in this document.
+file as well as a private key file to run.
+More information is available
+in the `aquatic_http` subsection of this document.

 Once done, run the tracker: